 Need support with presenting a quality arts experience at the events

 Please read this information before applying to the REACH fund.
 The decision making criteria is also included in this document.
 Take a look at the projects below for an idea about the applications that have previously been successful!

 HOW TO APPLY

-The decision-making panel meets on a three monthly basis to consider REACH applications.
+The decision-making panel meet to consider REACH applications.
 Panel members are Cultural Connectors – local residents who make decisions about how the Creative Barking and Dagenham funding is spent and what takes place during the programme.